Where Law Comes to Life

 Brooklyn is the center for law in action

 Our program takes full advantage of our ideal location, extending the campus to every state and federal courthouse and hundreds of government agencies, non-profit organizations, law offices, and businesses and companies throughout New York City.
-In downtown Brooklyn alone, the Law School is within walking distance of the U.S. Courthouse, the NYS Supreme Court, the NYC Criminal and Family Courts, the Appellate Division, Second Department.
-We are also in the middle of the exciting Brooklyn Tech Triangle.
+In downtown Brooklyn alone, the Law School is within walking distance of NYC Housing Court, the NYS Supreme Court, the NYC Criminal and Family Courts, the Appellate Division, Second Department, and the U.S. Courthouse for the Eastern District of New York.

 Clinic students appear in federal and state court proceedings on both the trial and appellate level, as well as in administrative tribunals.
-They assist represent asylum-seekers, secure benefits for adults with intellectual disabilities, advise new media start-ups, preserve affordable housing, assist community groups and small businesses and for individuals in economic distress.
-Students also have opportunities to mediate disputes in courts and represent defrauded investors in securities arbitrations.
-They may travel to a Wall Street law firm to conduct a deposition, to a detention center, to interview a client, or to Washington, D.C. to work in a federal agency.
+They represent asylum-seekers, mediate disputes in courts, fight for the rights of adults with intellectual disabilities, advise new media start-ups, assist community groups and small businesses, help low-income tenants fight eviction, represent LGBTQ New Yorkers facing discrimination, and advocate for incarcerated victims of domestic violence.
+They may travel to a law firm to conduct a deposition, to a detention center to interview a client, or to Washington, D.C. to work in a federal agency.

 Brooklyn Law School students are recognized by lawyers and judges throughout the metropolitan area and beyond as smart, industrious, capable and very experienced—ready to launch their careers upon graduation.